Yes, this blog post headline is sadly real.

-I get fired, and the Cedarhurst Business Improvement District now decides NOT to move ahead with the possibly illegal August Sidewalk Sale?
+I get fired, and a few days later, the Cedarhurst Business Improvement District and the Village of Cedarhurst then decided NOT to move ahead with the August Sidewalk Sale.

 Health officials have warned against large gatherings.
 The larger the crowd, the greater the chance that someone in it will have the virus.
 As the size of the crowd increases, so do the chances of COVID-19 exposure.

 When I was instructed to start work on the annual sidewalk sale in early July 2020, I didn’t know whether the event was legal or not.